Seven Common Problems With the Ford 5.4 Triton Engine

 - Mercury Mountaineer: 2006, 2007, 2008

 Ford introduced an all-new spark plug design with a 2-piece shell for the 5.4 Triton engine.
-Fordproblems.com explains it here:
+Fordproblems explains it:

 “At the end of the plug an electrode extends a bit beyond the threads and creates a gap between the plug and the cylinder head which gets filled with carbon deposits.
 The problem isn’t bad if treated at 30,000 miles, but over 100,000 miles – Ford’s recommended interval – it cakes the electrode in a concrete-like grip.
 Because the electrode is welded to the bottom part of the shell, it creates a natural breaking point.”